 Left: Schematic flow of socket design framework.
 Right: Animation showing morphing of a prosthetic socket design around a virtual limb

-Kevin currently lives in Newton, MA, USA, with his wife and two sons.
+Kevin currently lives in Galway, Ireland, with his wife and two sons.

 Enjoying a snowy day in Boston with my wife Elizabeth Moloney, and two sons Isaac and Noah